Filial piety: Late imperial period

 During the 17th century, some missionaries tried to prevent Chinese people from worshiping their ancestors.
 This was regarded as an assault on Chinese culture.

-During the Qing dynasty, however, filial piety was redefined by the emperor Kangxi (16541722), who felt it more important that his officials were loyal to him than that they were filial sons: civil servants were often not allowed to go on extended leave to perform mourning rituals for their parents.
+During the Qing dynasty, however, filial piety was redefined by the Kangxi Emperor, who felt it more important that his officials were loyal to him than that they were filial sons.
+Civil servants were often not allowed to go on extended leave to perform mourning rituals for their parents.
 The parallel conception of society therefore disappeared from Chinese society.

-Unlike western societies, patriarchalism and its enactment in law grew more strict in late imperial China.
+Patriarchalism and its enactment in law grew more strict in late imperial China.
 The duties of the obedient child were much more precisely and rigidly prescribed, to the extent that legal scholar Hsu Dau-lin argued about this period that it "engendered a highly authoritarian spirit which was entirely alien to Confucius himself".
-Indeed, the late imperial Chinese held patriarchalism high as an organizing principle of society, as laws and punishments gradually became more strict and severe.
+The late imperial Chinese held patriarchalism high as an organizing principle of society, as laws and punishments gradually became more strict and severe.